 You just can't get this kind of quality from large commercial bee farms.
 Our 100% pure raw honey comes from a local beekeeper who is passionate about his work.
 His small number of hives are meticulously cared for.
 The bees collect nectar from a garden of organic fruit trees and wildflowers year round and predominantly orange, lemon and other fruit blossoms in the spring time.
 Our delicious honey is packed in a glass mason jar by the beekeeper to preserve optimum flavor, nutrition and freshness.
 Limited quantities available.

-Some possible benefits of our 100% Pure Raw Honey may include:
+Some possible traditional uses of 100% Pure Raw Honey may include:

 ● Promoting better blood sugar control